nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Welcome to the user guide for InsureIQ, the ultimate **contact management system for car insurance agents to keep track of multiple clients' details and policies**.
 Designed with efficiency in mind, this tool combines the speed of a Command Line Interface (CLI) with the user-friendly benefits of a Graphical User Interface (GUI).
 Experience a faster and more efficient contact management solution tailored to the unique needs of car insurance agents!

+This guide is designed to introduce features in InsureIQ for effectively managing client information and assist all users in understanding how to use InsureIQ.
+Below is the table of content of this guide:

 * Table of Contents
 {:toc}